Jack L. Warner: Depression era

 Meanwhile, Jack's role in production became somewhat limited.
 After acquiring a creative property, he often had little to do with a film's production until it was ready for preview.
-Nevertheless, he could be heavy-handed in his dealings with employees, and he was "merciless in his firings."
+Nevertheless, he could be heavy-handed with employees and "merciless in his firings."
 Film director Gottfried Reinhardt claimed that Jack "derived pleasure" from humiliating subordinates.
 "Harry Cohn was a sonofabitch," Reinhardt said, "but he did it for business; he was not a sadist.
 Mayer could be a monster, but he was not mean for the sake of meanness.
 Jack was."

 Jack's management style frustrated many studio employees.
 Comedian Jack Benny, who once worked at Warner Bros., quipped, "Jack Warner would rather tell a bad joke than make a good movie".
 Jack frequently clashed with actors and supposedly banned them from the studio's executive dining room, with the explanation, "I don't need to look at actors when I eat."

 The studio executive did, however, win the affection of a few film personalities.
 Among these was Bette Davis, one of the studio's leading stars, who once fled to England to secure release from her contract.
 In later years, Davis defended Jack against rumors of sexual impropriety when she wrote: "No lecherous boss was he!
 His sins lay elsewhere.
 He was the father.
 The power.
 The glory.
 And he was in business to make money."
 Davis revealed that, after the birth of her child, Jack's attitude toward her became warm and protective.
 "We became father and child, no question about it." she said.
 "He told me I didn't have to come back to work until I really felt like it.
 He was a thoughtful man.
 Not many nice things were said about him."
 Warner also earned the gratitude and affection of Errol Flynn.
 In 1935, the studio head personally selected Flynn for the title role of Captain Blood, even though he was an unknown actor at the time.
 In 1936, following the success of another costume epic, The Charge of the Light Brigade, Jack tore up Flynn's contract and signed him to a long-term deal that doubled his weekly salary.